The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/advanced-guide.md

   * If you need to use a potion, you can use it after the second Soul Slice.
 If you do this it will catch your third Soul Slice the proceeding Unveiled Action and Gibbet or Gallows.
 * Why is Gluttony so late?

   * Moving it late means it captures more buffs at their tail end.
-Using it early may have us using it before buffs -- using it later will get it and its Reaver spenders into more buffs.
+Using it early may have us using it before buffs, and using it later will get it and its Reaver spenders into more buffs.
   * Whenever we get to our two minute burst window, it would be pushed to this position either way.
 * Where is Harvest Moon?